-If you're in a time crunch, your best option is probably to fly.
-A direct flight from Hamburg to Paris takes about an hour and a half and will set you back $80 to $110.
+If you're on a time crunch, your best option is to fly.
+A direct flight from Hamburg to Paris takes about an hour and a half and will cost $80 to $110.
 International carriers including Air France, KLM, and Lufthansa offer daily direct flights from Hamburg to Paris, arriving at either Roissy-Charles de Gaulle Airport or Orly Airport.
 The downside?
 Traveling to and from the airport, checking bags, and going through security can add hours to your travel times and can increase the overall cost as well.

 How Long Does It Take to Drive?

 In smooth traffic conditions, it can take 10 hours or more to get to Paris from Hamburg by car.
 Nonetheless, driving is a nice way to see some picturesque stretches of Germany and France.
-Expect to pay somewhat hefty toll fees at several points throughout the trip, though.
-The process of renting a car and possibly having difficulty finding an automatic car to drive is enough to deter some travelers.
+Expect to pay somewhat hefty toll fees at several points throughout the trip.
+The process of renting a car and possibly having difficulty finding an automatic transmission to drive is enough to deter some travelers.